To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Price

-- 30 Pack: $25.67 ($0.86 / Count)
+- 30 Pack: $15.07 ($13.70 / lb)

-Water Additive: Oxyfresh Water Additive Pet Dental Care Review
+Oxyfresh Water Additive Pet Dental Care Review

-If dental sticks do not seem to be working or you want extra protection, you could try this product that you simply add to your dog’s water bowl.
-It claims to fight tartar, plaque, and gum disease.
+Oxyfresh claims to fight tartar, plaque, and gum disease.
 This is another easy way to clean your dog’s teeth between brushing (like mouthwash for humans).
 All you do is add a capful to your dog’s drinking water each day.
 The liquid is odorless and tasteless, so your dog won’t notice it’s there.

-We suggest you check with your vet before giving this to your dog to ensure it won’t conflict with any other health issues.
+I suggest you check with your vet before giving this to your dog to ensure it won’t conflict with any other health issues.

-Our Personal Experience with Oxyfresh
+Our Personal Experience With Oxyfresh

-“We purchased Oxyfresh for our Cavalier King Charles Spaniel after hearing good things about it.
+We purchased Oxyfresh for our Cavalier King Charles Spaniel after hearing good things about it.
 We use it daily with our dog’s water, and it only takes a little droplet in each bowl of water.
 Georgie doesn’t even notice it’s in there!
-We do it more as a preventative measure, along with regular brushing and wipes.”
+We do it more as a preventative measure, along with regular brushing and wipes.

 Pros | Cons |